columbia/dvh-asplos-ae/README.md

 # pbzip2 -dk ae-guest0.img.bz2
 ```

-* Use `tdataset` profile  on **Wisconsin cluster** for compiling code, especially Linux kernel.
+* Use the `tdataset` profile for compiling code, especially Linux kernel.
 Copy the ssh public key of the node to a node that you are copying kernel to.
 To get enough storage for compiling kernel, do the following.
 ```
 # cd /tmp/env/scripts
 # ./mkfs-wisc-sdc.sh